JRCSTU/fuefit/README.rst

           On this environment you will need to install this project's dependencies manually using a combination of :program:`conda` and :program:`pip` commands.
-          See :file:`miniconda_requirements.txt`, and peek at the example script commands in :file:`.travis.yaml`.
+          See :file:`requirements/miniconda.txt`, and peek at the example script commands in :file:`.travis.yaml`.

         * Check for alternative installation instructions on the various python environments and platforms at `the pandas site <http://pandas.pydata.org/pandas-docs/stable/install.html>`_.